wp-plugins/user-role-editor/readme.txt

 == Changelog ==
 = 3.7.5 =
+* 11.08.2012
+* Minor fix of German language translation file.
+One string translation was the reason of URE empty screen.
+Just replace your German language translation files in the ./lang directory with files from this package.

+= 3.7.5 =
 * 29.07.2012
 * Polish translation is updated.
 Thanks to Bartosz.
 * "User Role Editor" menu item could be shown in translated form now.
 Do not lose it - it is on the same place at the "Users" submenu.